NxNiki/NxNiki/README.md

 - 🔭 I’m currently working at UCLA Health as a Programmer Analyst.
 - ⚡ Fun fact: I am a guitar player and wrote several songs :)

 ## Research

+### reactivation of concept cells in memory and during sleep.

+At Dr. Fried's lab.
+I built and maintained the data management and analysis pipeline to study human concept cells.
+My duties include writing software to manage large amounts of iEEG data from Epilepsy patients.
+Build analysis pipeline for signal processing, spike sorting, and visualization of raster plots for concept cell screening.
+I also trained the cutting-edge transformer model to predict memory reactivation during sleep.

 ### Altered brain development in psychiatric disorders.